otr99x/AlbertaTubularUIPathProjects/README.md

  - The screenscrape is based on a resolution of 1920x1080 and a maximized Acrobat. **TODO: Rebase resolution to 1280x1024**
  - There is a bug with Acrobat Reader DC 2019 and UiPath where Get Visible Text does not work.
 The code attempts to read the text, but then failsover to OCR.
  - Cintas invoices place the GST and Invoice totals as line items so the entire PDF is parsed and the text fields are retreived using regular expressions.
+ - Rhino invoices place GST total as a line item so the entire PDF is parsed and the text fields are retreived using regular expressions.
  - Invoice data is displayed in Message Box requiring confirmation to upload into OpenInvoice.

 ## OIGenerator UiPath Dependency: